Chenchen2001/MISGroupWork/README.md

 To activate the server, double-clicking `runServer.bat` on Microsoft Windows (or running `nodemon server.js` in shell or cmd).

+All IP addresses in the project has been blocked by using '<serverIP>'.
+If you want to run this service, change them to your `all-ready-available` server and change all '<serverIP>' to your own IP adress or domain.

 CONFIRM THAT PORT 8000 IS NOT OCCUPIED, or change the port in all files to your unoccupied one.